-Lachlan is known as a K-guard pioneer, a fighter ahead of his era with tremendous heel hook pedigree and “outside sankaku” position.
+Lachlan is known as a K-guard pioneer, a fighter ahead of his era with a tremendous heel hook pedigree and “outside sankaku” position.

 When you square off against Lachlan Giles, you must be ready for everything because his all-around game will make you crazy.
 Lose your focus for one second, and you might end up tapping – this guy is equally dangerous from every BJJ position!

-Although, you can’t expect much from K-guard in MMA combat.
-This is because every skillful opponent will flex his attacked limb, sit on the top of you or try to rotate and end up on the top of you.
+Although, you can’t expect much from a K-guard in MMA combat.
+This is because every skillful opponent will flex his attacked limb, sit on the top of you, or try to rotate and end up on the top of you.
 You can also eat too many unnecessary punches while setting up this position.

 Yet, when it comes to the BJJ game, K-guard unlocks so many lovely new construction options.
-It kinda reminds me of MMA chain wrestling against the fence.
+It reminds me of MMA chain wrestling against the fence.

 You can do whatever you want from a successful K-guard, as long as your foe mustn’t punish you with big punches or kicks.
 Luckily, BJJ rules don’t allow striking.